Things to Do in Tonga

 When to Visit

 Tonga's tropical climate offers year-round appeal, but timing significantly impacts your experience and budget.
 The dry season (May-October) brings ideal conditions with temperatures of 21-26°C (70-79°F), minimal rainfall (50-80mm monthly), and gentle trade winds.
 This peak period sees accommodation prices increase 30-40%, especially during humpback whale season (July-November) when these magnificent creatures migrate through Tongan waters.
 The wet season (November-April) features warmer temperatures of 23-30°C (73-86°F) and higher humidity, with rainfall reaching 150-200mm monthly.
 However, this off-peak period offers 25-35% savings on accommodations and fewer crowds.
 Cyclone season (December-April) requires monitoring, though direct hits are relatively rare.
 Key festivals include Heilala Festival (July), celebrating Tongan culture with week-long festivities, and King Tupou VI's birthday (July 12), a national celebration.
 Divers should visit April-October for optimal visibility, while surfers find consistent swells May-September.
 Budget travelers benefit from shoulder seasons (April-May, November) offering moderate prices and decent weather.
-Whale watching enthusiasts must visit July-October, with peak activity in August-September when mothers with calves frequent Ha'apai and Vava'u groups.
+Whale watching ensoiasts must visit July-October, with peak activity in August-September when mothers with calves frequent Ha'apai and Vava'u groups.

 Tonga location map